 Homemade Disinfectant

 I use this solution to disinfect my bathroom after cleaning.
 I also use it to disinfect my kitchen after handling raw meat and seafood.
 It is also excellent for disinfecting handles, switches, and remote controls to prevent the spread of viruses.
-This recipe yields about 14 oz.
+The recipe can be downloaded for free here.

 - Glass spray bottle

-- Microfiber cleaning cloth OR rags or paper towels for bathroom surfaces
+- Microfiber cleaning cloths OR rags or paper towels for bathroom surfaces

 Notes